 You’ll also find many other points of interest, like Cairn Liath, a fantastic example of a broch, a type of fortification that only exists in Scotland.
 The RSPB Scotland Forsinard Flows Nature Reserve is another unmissable spot with its many peat bogs, mountains and wildlife.
 The beautiful Dunrobin Castle, a stately home in Sutherland, should also be part of your NC500 adventure.

 On the eastern part of the NC500, Caithness has many archaeological remnants, stunning coastline features and colonies of sea birds.
 Castle Sinclair Girnigoe is a unique-looking ruin perched on cliff edges, with ongoing work trying to save it from coastal erosion.
 It dates back to the 15th century and is a sight to be seen.

 When you go through Easter Ross, you’ll want to make the most of its history and shoreline views; you should also take this chance to visit at least one of the whiskey distilleries in the area.
 There are also golf courses, if you’re interested in a bit of sport, many arts and crafts shops to explore and, of course, amazing trails and treks to soak in nature.

 Benefits of Making the Trip in a Motorhome

-You don’t have to be concerned about where to eat either, as there are plenty of local restaurants and pubs where you can enjoy authentic and fresh cuisine.
-If you wish to cook something yourself, instead of going to the supermarket, you can visit independent shops for fresh ingredients.
-From farm shops to delis and bakeries, you’ll eat like a king or queen every day you’re on the road.
+You don’t have to be concerned about where to eat either, as there are plenty of local village restaurants and pubs where you can enjoy authentic and fresh cuisine.
+If you wish to cook something yourself, there’s plenty of farm shops, delis and bakeries, or you can visit independent shops or supermarkets for fresh ingredients.

-If you’re interested in discovering the beautiful North Coast 500 by motorhome, don’t hesitate to contact us on 07720 260596 or browse our website to learn more about the amazing models we have at your disposal.
+If you’re interested in discovering the beautiful North Coast 500 by motorhome, don’t hesitate to contact us on 07720 260596 or browse our website to learn more about the fantastic motorhome models you can hire.